Janis Martin (soprano): Biography

-On March 23, 1962, she won the National Finals of Metropolitan Opera National Council Auditions singing "Mon cœur s'ouvre à ta voix" from Samson et Dalila.
+On March 23, 1962, she won the National Finals of Metropolitan Opera National Council Auditions singing "Mon cœur s'ouvre à ta voix" from Samson et Dalila by Saint-Saëns.
 Her New York City Opera debut that same year was as Mrs. Grose in The Turn of the Screw.
-Her Metropolitan Opera debut came on December 19, 1962 when she sang Flora Bervoix in La traviata with Anna Moffo as Violetta.
-She went on to sing 147 performances at the Met between 1962 and 1997, first in mezzo-soprano roles, including Singer in the 1964 US premiere of Menotti's The Last Savage and from 1973 leading soprano roles including Kundry in Parsifal, Marie in Wozzeck, Senta in Der fliegende Holländer, and the title role in Tosca.
-Her final appearance with the company was in 1997 when she sang Brünnhilde in Die Walküre with Plácido Domingo as Siegmund and Deborah Voigt as Sieglinde.
+Her Metropolitan Opera (Met) debut came on December 19, 1962, as Flora Bervoix in Verdi's La traviata alongside Anna Moffo in the title role.
+She appeared in 147 performances at the Met between 1962 and 1997, first in mezzo-soprano roles, including Singer in the 1964 US premiere of Menotti's The Last Savage and from 1973 leading soprano roles including Kundry in Wagner's Parsifal, Marie in Alban Berg's Wozzeck, Senta in Wagner's Der fliegende Holländer, and Tosca.
+Her final appearance with the company was in 1997 when she appeared as Brünnhilde in Die Walküre with Plácido Domingo as Siegmund and Deborah Voigt as Sieglinde.